 Navigating Seoul is generally not difficult as the city has a well-developed and efficient transportation system.

-You can take advantage of an extensive subway system, a fast and reliable bus system, taxis, and Bicycles.
+You can use an extensive subway system, a fast and reliable bus system, taxis, and Bicycles.

-You will need to have a T-Money card in order to use any of the above-mentioned transportation options (apart from taxis).
+You will need a T-Money card to use any of the above-mentioned transportation options (except taxis).

 Read everything you need to know about getting around Seoul!